 A Comprehensive Guide to Video Editing Classes for High School Students

-Video editing classes provide students with essential skills to create impactful content using popular software like Adobe Premiere Pro and After Effects.
+Video editing classes provide students with the essential skills to create impactful content using popular software like Adobe Premiere Pro and After Effects.
 Through these classes, students learn the art of storytelling through visual media, developing their creativity and technical skills.
 By participating in hands-on projects, they gain confidence and the ability to produce professional-quality video content.

 What Will Students Learn in Video Editing Classes?